reuterma24/reuterma24/README.md

 - 👀 I’m interested in everything related to computer science and technology.

-- 🐍🟣🟡 RIP to the late grate Kobe Bean Bryant
+- 🐍🟣🟡 RIP to the late greate Kobe Bean Bryant

 <!---
 reuterma24/reuterma24 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.